palumbamboo/se2-groupD/documentation/retrospective/sprint4_retrospective.md

 ## ASSESSMENT

 * What caused your errors in estimation (if any)?
-	* _Story #18_: this story was a little overestimated since it required less work to implement it than expected.
-This could be explained why we have adopted an existing template made for other stories to implement this story.
+	* _Story #18_: this story was a little overestimated since it required less work to implement it than expected because we have adopted an existing template made for other stories to implement this story.
 Hence using a well known template helped us in implement this story faster.
 	* _Story #28_: this story was a little underestimated.
 It could have been a 5 point story.
 This happened because initially we didn't take into account some details of the teacher view of the timetables, which has a slightly different logic in respect to the one of the parent view.
 	* _Story #15_: also this story could be of 5 story points.
 This was mainly because additional logic had to be added to the application, more than expected.
 	* _Story#docker_: we took more time than expected in making all docker components work because of our initial lack of knowledge in using this technology.